 Use correctly fitted bed nets to protect against bites.

 High levels of air pollution are particularly prevalent in Mexico City.

 Find out about current air values, e.g. the World Air Quality Index and the AirVisual smartphone app.

 The costs for medical treatment (in principle also in emergencies!) as well as for medicines must be paid in cash (credit card payment is also possible), especially in the private sector.

 For the duration of your stay abroad, take out a travel health and repatriation insurance policy.

-Before you start your journey, you should seek personal advice from a tropical medical counselling centre, tropical medical practitioner or travel medical practitioner and adjust your vaccination cover, even if you already have tropical experience from other regions.
+Before you start your journey, you should seek personal advice from a tropical medical counseling center, tropical medical practitioner, or travel medical practitioner and adjust your vaccination cover, even if you already have tropical experience from other regions.

 Travel and security instructions are based on information from the Federal Foreign Office that is available at the specified time and deemed to be trustworthy.
 A guarantee for the correctness and completeness as well as liability for possible damages cannot be assumed.
 Hazardous situations are often confusing and can change quickly.
 It is your sole responsibility to decide how to carry out your trip.
 References to special legal provisions abroad always concern only a few selected questions.
 Legal regulations can also change at any time without the Federal Foreign Office being informed.
 It is therefore recommended that you contact the relevant diplomatic or consular representation of the country of destination.